Non-Zipfian Distribution of Stopwords or Function Words and Subset Selection Models: Results

-For Moby Dick text, the top ten non-stopwords are ``whale, one, like, upon, old, man, would, ahab, ye, ship", if the shared-in-common stopwords are removed, and ``whale, like, old, man, ahab, ye, ship, sea, time, long" if spaCy stopwords are removed.
-These clearly are better keywords for Moby Dick (e.g., whale, old, man, sea).
-Others include novel's character names (e.g. Ahab).
+For Moby Dick text, the top ten NSFWs are ``whale, one, like, upon, old, man, would, ahab, ye, ship", if the shared-in-common stopwords are removed, and ``whale, like, old, man, ahab, ye, ship, sea, time, long" if spaCy stopwords are removed, and ``whale, now, old, man, ahab, ye, ship, sea, time, long" if the function words are removed.
+These clearly are better keywords candidate for Moby Dick (e.g., whale, old, man, sea).
+Others include novel's character names (e.g. Ahab), and ``ye" is an archaic word for ``you".

 The Brown Corpus is a collection of many disciplines and genre, from politics to technical works.
-Therefore, the top non-stopwords reflect more on what is not in a particular stopword list.
-The top ten non-stopwords with the NLTK-spacy common list are: ``one, would, said, new, could, time, two, may, first, like" and that with the spacy list are: ``said, new, time, like, man, af, years, way, people, mr.".
+Therefore, the top NSFWs reflect more on what is not in a particular stopword/function-word list.
+The top ten NSFWs with the NLTK-spacy common stopwords removed are: ``one, would, said, new, could, time, two, may, first, like" and that with the spacy stopwords removed are: ``said, new, time, like, man, af, years, way, people, mr.", and that with function words removed are: ``said, new, time, now, man, made, af, back, years, way".
 The peculiar word of ``af" is actually Af, seemingly converted from $A_f$ in the technical documents.